 Webinar launch: 22nd May 2020 (CET)

-This report, and the unfolding situation during COVID-19, will be the topic of a webinar hosted by the Border Violence Monitoring Network.
-Listen in to hear from various members in the network and activists from the field who will discuss the latest developments regarding coronavirus and pushbacks in the Western Balkans and Greece.
+This report, and the unfolding situation during COVID-19, was the topic of a webinar hosted by the Border Violence Monitoring Network.
+Watch the link below to hear from various members in the network and activists from the field who discussed the latest developments regarding coronavirus and pushbacks in the Western Balkans and Greece.

 -Milica Švabić (Belgrade) – lawyer and activist from Klikaktiv – Centar za razvoj socijalnih politika